An American 737 in classic livery at Chicago O’Hare Airport

 Reforming Airline Loyalty Programs, Straight From the Horse’s Mouth

-As mentioned at the beginning of this post, Brierley also opined on how he things airline loyalty programs should evolve from here.
-Brierley is of the opinion that loyalty programs have become too rich, reasoning that the number of miles awarded to super elites is out of proportion to the value of the miles themselves.
-I don’t really follow the logic in the article, though, where he states that an Executive Platinum making three round trips at $250 each in coach earns enough miles for a $2,500 coach ticket.
-DFW to SFO in the el cheapo seats would yield an Exec Plat 1,464 base miles each way + 100% bonus miles = 5,856 miles for each round trip, or 17,566 miles total for three round-trips.
-JFK to SFO would yield 31,032 miles for three trips in the cheap seats.
-If you’re based in DFW, that doesn’t even get you a Mile SAAver award in coach, and JFK barely gets you there.
-That certainly isn’t anywhere near a $2,500 coach ticket.
+As mentioned earlier, Brierley also opined on how he thinks airline loyalty programs should evolve.
+Brierley believes loyalty programs have become too rich, reasoning that the number of miles awarded to super elites is out of proportion to the value of the miles themselves.
+I don’t really follow the logic, though.
+He states that an Executive Platinum making three round trips at $250 each in coach earns enough miles for a $2,500 coach ticket.
+DFW to SFO in the cheap seats earns an Exec Plat 1,464 base miles each way + 100% bonus miles = 5,856 miles for each round trip, or 17,566 miles total for three round-trips.
+JFK to SFO yields 31,032 miles for three trips in the cheap seats.
+From DFW, that doesn’t even get you a domestic Mile SAAver award in coach, and JFK barely gets you there.
+That’s nowhere near a $2,500 ticket.

 In any event, due to this perceived richness of the program, Brierley suggests moving to a model where instead of free flights, passengers would be issued a voucher with a fixed airfare value when redeeming a reward.
-If, for example, we use the generally standard value of 2 cents per mile for frequent flier miles, a domestic Mile SAAver award (25,000 miles) would entitle you to a voucher worth $500.
+Using a value of 2 cents/mile, a domestic Mile SAAver award (25,000 miles) then entitles you to a $500 voucher.
 Particularly if the program is structured to where residual value can be applied to a second ticket, such an approach would theoretically allow you to “redeem” more than one ticket on a 25,000 mile award.
 Sounds great, right?